ihalseide/bf/README.md

 You can run `$ python bf.py -` and then type `,[.[-],]!`.
 That runs a "cat" program (a program that outputs it's inputs).

-## Brainfuck Language Description
+## Brainf\*ck Language Description

-Brainfuck operates on an array of memory cells, the "tape", each initially set to zero.
+Brainf\*ck operates on an array of memory cells, the "tape", each initially set to zero.
 A memory cell is a byte and can hold any value between 0 and 255, inclusive.
 If a memory cell is incremented above 255, the value wraps back around to 0.
 Also, if a memory cell is decremented below 0, the value wraps back around to 255.
 There is a pointer to the array of memory cells that initially points to the first memory cell.
 A program consists of a sequence of commands.
 The commands are:

 * \>	Move the pointer to the right
 * <	Move the pointer to the left (but the pointer cannot be negative)